shashankatthaluri/shashankatthaluri/README.md

 - of building a company, `TEXT ME` 🖐
 - to talk about AI, `TEXT ME` 🖐
 - to discuss about Brain Computer Interface, `TEXT ME` 🖐
-- to discuss about anything in this world `TEXT ME` 🖐, I will try my best to schedule it⌚.
+- to discuss about anything in this world `TEXT ME` 🖐, I definitely try my best to schedule ⌚.
 So, `DO NOT HESITATE TO TEXT` ! 😊